Local Leadership

 Over 240 residents are helping shape local action on climate, flooding and heat resilience in Higher Folds.

-Residents in Higher Folds are stepping up as local leaders to build awareness and prepare for climate challenges.
+Residents from across the estate are helping shape local action to build awareness and prepare for climate challenges:

 Educational sessions on flood safety, household cooling and evacuation planning are helping residents protect themselves and their neighbours during extreme events.

-Creative sessions with the Turnpike Gallery invite residents to imagine a more resilient and connected community.
+Creative sessions with the Turnpike Gallery invite residents to celebrate a more resilient and connected community.

 To build a picture of each community, the Resilience for Communities (R4C) program used risk mapping, open-data sources, expert interviews, community surveys and focus groups.
 This assessment used the Climate Resilience Measurement for Communities (CRMC) tool to assess community resilience to extreme heat and flooding - helping to identify priorities and design solutions.

-Sources of resilience — Enhanced energy security strengthens the community’s physical, financial, human and social capital.
+Sources of resilience — Strengthened local leadership capacity enhances the community’s human and social capital.

 Human